hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 requests to the HP Cloud Object Storage service, the authentication token is included in the request.
 The [X-Auth-Token](#x_auth_token_request) request header is used by the API to include the token in the request.

-With this authentication token, the HP Cloud Object Stoage service can identify the user and decide whether the user is allowed to perform the operation.
+With this authentication token, the HP Cloud Object Storage service can identify the user and decide whether the user is allowed to perform the operation.

 #### 2.6.2.1 Getting an authentication token.